kiddojazz/RPA-in-Python/README.md

 8. **Better Support and Management:** Operational processes are improved with the implementation of RPA in the work process.
 It helps improve operational quality and monitor operational networks across various sessions of an organization.

-Now let's do some coding, for this project we would be using the RPA Framework which is an open-source libraries tool.
+Now, let's do some coding for this project using the RPA framework.
+As you probably already know, the RPA framework is an open-source library tool.

-## Let's start by installing all necessary Python Package
+## Install All Necessary Python Packages

-Let's start
+Here we go:

 ```
 !pip install rpa